-Miami Beach Police officers Eduard Alba and William Beeker allegedly gave Canadian tourists Angela and Michelle Mastrangelo a nightmare before Christmas they will never forget.
+Miami Beach Police Officers Eduard Alba and William Beeker allegedly gave Canadian tourists Angelina and Michelle Mastrangelo a nightmare before Christmas they will never forget.

-Shortly before 10 p.m. on Dec.
-23, the six-year Miami Beach Police veterans arrested the Mastrangelos for allegedly acting belligerent and refusing their commands to leave the Ritz-Carlton at 17th Street and Lincoln Road.
+Shortly before 10 p.m.
+December 23, the six-year Miami Beach Police veterans arrested the Mastrangelos for allegedly acting belligerently and refusing their commands to leave the Ritz-Carlton at 17th Street and Lincoln Road.
 But the siblings and their mother are accusing Alba and Beeker of false arrest, roughing them up, and insulting them with derogatory slurs.

-"We are so glad we are back in Toronto," says mom Sharon Carpenter.
+"We are so glad we are back in Toronto," mom Sharon Carpenter says.
 "Those officers are disgusting.
 They completely ruined our trip."

-The malodorous burning of marijuana attracted Alba and Beeker, who asked the Mastrangelos and their new found friends for identification and why they were loitering on private property.
+The malodorous burning of marijuana attracted Alba and Beeker, who asked the Mastrangelos and their newfound friends for identification and an explanation for why they were loitering on private property.
 Here is where the cop version and the Mastrangelo version diverge.

-Angelina, 24, alleges when she stood up, Beeker told her to "sit the fuck down bitch."
-When she refused, he pushed her against a wall, pulled her to the ground, flipped her on her stomach, and cuffed her, Angelina relays.
+Angelina, 24, alleges that when she stood up, Beeker told her to "sit the fuck down, bitch."
+When she refused, he pushed her against a wall, pulled her to the ground, flipped her onto her stomach, and cuffed her, Angelina relays.

-Angelina was charged with resisting without violence and Michele was charged with disorderly intoxication, resisting without violence and criminal mischief.
-While they were trying to arrest one of the men for pot possession, Alba and Beeker allege Michelle and Angela "became irate, yelling and screaming."
-The sisters refused to comply with their commands to leave the premises, Beeker wrote.
-He claims that Angelina "stood up and approached in aggressive and threatening manner" and that "both officers felt in immediate jeopardy for their personal safety."
+Angelina was charged with resisting without violence, and Michelle was charged with disorderly intoxication, resisting without violence, and criminal mischief.
+While the officers were trying to arrest one of the men for pot possession, Alba and Beeker allege Michelle and Angelina "became irate, yelling and screaming."
+The sisters refused to comply with the officers' commands to leave the premises, Beeker wrote.
+He claims that Angelina "stood up and approached in an aggressive and threatening manner" and that "both officers felt in immediate jeopardy for their personal safety."

-The officers took the sisters to the Miami Beach Police Station before booking them into Miami-Dade County pre-trial detention center.
+The officers took the sisters to the Miami Beach Police station before booking them into the Miami-Dade County pretrial detention center.
 At the station, Michelle claims, Alba called her sister "Miss Piggy" and "fat bitch" when she told him her weight.
 "Alba also called us sluts, cunts, and dirty Canadians," Michelle says.
 "He told the other male cops not to talk to us because they would get HIV."

 A few minutes later, Michelle allegedly refused assistance from a female officer to use the bathroom and urinated on herself while sitting in a chair.
 "I told the female officer that I was not going to let her pull my tampon out of me," Michelle explains.
 "I sat there and peed myself while the male officers were giving me dirty looks and laughing at me."

-During their psychiatric evaulation, Michelle says she was hyperventilating so much her sister was trying to calm her down.
+During the sisters' psychiatric evaluations, Michelle says, she was hyperventilating so much that Angelina tried to calm her.
 "The guard didn't care," Michelle gripes.
 "She told us to stop talking.
-Then she made me stand in the freezing cold hallway because I asked why other people were allowed to talk."
+Then she made me stand in the freezing-cold hallway because I asked why other people were allowed to talk."

-Meanwhile, Carpenter says she had to scramble to find out what jail her daughters had been transported to.
-When she got to the pre-trial detention center, she still didn't know what Angelina and Michelle had been arrested for.
+Meanwhile, their mother, Carpenter, had to scramble to find out what jail her daughters had been transported to, she says.
+When she arrived at the pretrial detention center, she still didn't know why Angelina and Michelle had been arrested.
 "The lady I spoke to knew their bond was $3,000, but she couldn't tell me what the charges were," Carpenter says.
 "When I finally found out they had been charged with resisting arrest without violence, I was shocked."

-A bondsman approached Carpenter and offered to help get the girls out for a $150 fee.
+A bondsman approached Carpenter and offered to help free the young women for a $150 fee.
 "I had to wake my sister up in Toronto and ask her to put the $3,150 for the bail on her credit card," Carpenter says.
 "When my daughters got back to the condo, they looked terrible.
 They were covered in bruises and were bawling their eyes out."

-On Christmas Day, Carpenter, her other 16-year-old daughter, Angelina, and Michelle kept their plans to go to Disney World.
+On Christmas Day, Carpenter, Angelina, Michelle, and their 16-year-old sister kept their plans to go to Disney World.
 "The whole trip was about taking my youngest daughter to Disney," Carpenter laments.
 "But it just wasn't the same.
 We didn't have any fun."

-Meanwhile, Miami Beach Police spokesman Bobby Hernandez says Alba, Beeker and the department won't comment because the matter is under investigation.
-Although Hernandez says the sisters didn't follow through on their allegations.
+Meanwhile, Miami Beach Police spokesman Bobby Hernandez says Alba, Beeker, and the department won't comment because the matter is under investigation.
+However, Hernandez says the sisters didn't follow through on their allegations.